 Understanding How Heat Provides Pain Relief

+Humans have been using heat for pain relief for, well, forever.
+Though methods have changed and we’ve gained knowledge, we have seemingly always known that warmth is good for our bodies.
 According to the American Academy of Pain Medicine, research shows that upwards of 1.5 billion people around the world have or are currently experiencing chronic pain.
 Numbers like this mean that someone you know, friends, or family members may be suffering from body pain every day.
 In this blog, we’ll take a closer look at how heat can heal the body.

 Infrared as a Natural Solution for Pain Relief